Outsight raises $20 million to develop 3D cameras for smart cities and cars

 The $20 million round is the company’s first outside funding.
 Demeter Partners, a French venture capital fund that focuses on smart cities and mobility, led the round, which included money from the Périer-D’Ieteren family of philanthropists and BNP Paribas bank.

 The company now has 30 employees in Paris, Helsinki, and San Francisco.
 Hutchings said he’s also scouting locations in Europe for a manufacturing facility to ensure the cameras can be mass produced at sufficient volumes and quality.
-He said that’s critical for convincing automotive partners that the company can be a reliable supplier of components.
+He said that’s critical for convincing automotive partners that the company can be a reliable supplier.

 “If you want to be serious about talking to the automotive industry,” he said, “you have to prove not only that you have the technology, but that it can scale.”